-- 1.1.1 This Agreement is entered into by: - (a) The Secretary for Education (Secretary) acting under delegation from the Public Service Commissioner made pursuant to Clause 6 of Schedule 3 and acting in accordance with section 586 (5) of the Education and Training Act 2020; and - (b) The New Zealand Educational Institute Te Riu Roa (NZEI Te Riu Roa). - 1.1.2 This Agreement is binding on: - (a) Each principal who comes within the coverage set out in clause 1.1.3 and who is or who becomes a member of NZEI Te Riu Roa; and - (b) Every employer as defined in clause 1.4.3 below. - 1.1.3 This Agreement covers work undertaken in state and state-integrated schools by principals in: - (a) Primary schools (including normal schools, model schools and intermediate schools): - (b) Composite schools other than area schools; - (c) Specialist schools. - 1.1.4 Untrained or Unregistered Teachers
+- 1.1.1 This Agreement is entered into by: - (a) The Secretary for Education (Secretary) acting under delegation from the PublicState Services Commissioner made pursuant to Clause 6 of Schedule

+3section 23 and acting in accordance with section 586 74(5) of the Education and Training Act 2020State Sector Act 1988 (as amended by the Employment Relations Act 2000); and - (b) The New Zealand Educational Institute Te Riu Roa (NZEI Te Riu Roa). - 1.1.2 This Agreement is binding on: - (a) Each principal who comes within the coverage set out in clause 1.1.3 and who is or who becomes a member of NZEI Te Riu Roa; and - (b) Every employer as defined in clause 1.4.3 below. - 1.1.3 This Agreement covers work undertaken in state and state-integrated schools by principals in: - (a) Primary schools (including normal schools, model schools and intermediate schools); - (b) Composite schools other than area schools; - (c) Specialist schools. - 1.1.4 Untrained or Unregistered Teachers